 DIET AND ALCOHOL

 Dishes that are rich in sodium and fat are a hallmark of fall and winter.
-But overindulging in food and drink can have consequences.
+But overindulging in unhealthy food and drink can have consequences.

 Alcohol may lead to accidents, falls, and hypothermia, and it can elevate blood pressure to unhealthy levels and lower the effectiveness of blood pressure medications, Dr. Posligua says.